irl/womaas/README.md

 [1]: http://localhost:5000/

+## Uploading Objects

+Objects can be uploaded via either the web interface or from the command line.
+To upload from the web interface simply use the form on the home page of the application.
+You will be redirected to the object metadata page after a successful upload or shown a cryptic error message in the event of a failure.

+To upload from the command line, you will need to use an HTTP client such as `wget` or `curl`.
+For `curl`:

+    curl -F "upload=@/path/to/file" http://localhost:5000/s

+For `wget` you are on your own.

+After a successful upload from the command line, you will be returned the object's identifier in the store as the body of an HTTP response.

 ## Regular Maintenance

 You may wish to regularly reset your WOM storage to allow for more data to be